camunda/camunda-docs-manual/content/user-guide/process-engine/the-job-executor.md

 Upon failure of job execution, e.g. if a service task invocation throws an exception, a job will be retried a number of times (by default 3).
 It is not immediately retried and added back to the acquisition queue, but the value of the RETRIES&#95; column is decreased.
 The process engine thus performs bookkeeping for failed jobs.
 After updating the RETRIES&#95; column, the executor moves on to the next job.
 This means that the failed job will automatically be retried once the LOCK&#95;EXP&#95;TIME&#95; date is expired.

 In real life it is useful to configure the retry strategy, i.e. the number of times a job is retried and when it is retried, so the LOCK&#95;EXP&#95;TIME&#95;.
-In the camunda engine, this can be configured as an extension element of a task in the BPMN 2.0 XML:
+In the Camunda engine, this can be configured as an extension element of a task in the BPMN 2.0 XML:

 ```xml
 <definitions ... xmlns:camunda="http://activiti.org/bpmn">